AP FACT CHECK: Biden skews history in explaining Va. setback

 While Virginia has a recent pattern of electing governors of the opposite party, McAuliffe himself defied that trend in 2013 by winning the governor’s mansion when fellow Democrat Barack Obama was president.

 The election at the time made McAuliffe the only Virginia candidate for governor in four decades to win when his party occupied the White House.
-A. Linwood Holton, Jr., an attorney and moderate Republican, previously won the governorship in 1969 when Republican Richard Nixon was president.
-Holton was followed by Mills Godwin, a longtime Democrat who won a nonconsecutive second term as governor in 1973 after switching his party affiliation to Republican.
+A. Linwood Holton Jr., an attorney and moderate Republican, previously won the governorship in 1969 when Republican Richard Nixon was president.

+Holton was followed by Mills Godwin, a longtime Democrat who won a nonconsecutive second term as governor in 1973 after switching his party affiliation during the campaign to Republican.
+Larry Sabato, director of the University of Virginia’s Center for Politics, worked on the 1973 campaign as a college student.
+He said Godwin waited until the Republican state convention before formally switching parties and accepting the GOP nomination.

 On Tuesday, Glenn Youngkin became the first Republican to win statewide office in a dozen years, tapping into culture war fights over schools and race to unite former President Donald Trump’s most fervent supporters with enough suburban voters to notch a victory.